nseepana/screener-docs/balance_sheet/number_of_equity_shares_preceding_year.md

-# Number of equity shares preceding year
+# Number of equity shares preceding year [No. Eq.
+Shares PY]
 Number of equity shares at the end of preceding financial year.

 ### Formula